Sofía Ímber: Early life

-She was born in Soroca, Kingdom of Romania (now Moldova) in 1924 to Jewish parents Naum Ímber and Ana Barú.
+She was born in Soroca, Kingdom of Romania (present-day Moldova) in 1924 to Jewish parents Naum Ímber and Ana Barú.
 She moved to Venezuela with her family when she was four years old, in 1928.
 Imber married Venezuelan journalist and diplomat Guillermo Meneses.

 Her sister was Lya Imber, the first woman to receive a medical degree in Venezuela.
 Imber has three daughters Sara, Adriana, Daniela Meneses Imber and a son, Pedro Guillermo, who died in 2014.

 Career

 During the 1940s, Imber attended the Universidad de los Andes, studying medicine for three years, after which she returned to Caracas.
-In Caracas she published articles in several papers and Venezuelan magazines, as well as in México, Colombia and Argentina.
+In Caracas she published articles in several papers and Venezuelan magazines, as well as in Mexico, Colombia and Argentina.

 Imber married writer Guillermo Meneses in 1944, subsequently giving birth to Sara, Adriana, Daniela and Pedro Guillermo.
 As a member of Marcos Pérez Jiménez's diplomatic corps, both travelled to Europe.
 While stationed in Paris and Brussels, the couple made acquaintances with leftist intellectuals and Venezuelan expatriate artists grouped as "the dissidents", which included figures such as Alejandro Otero.
 Upon returning to Venezuela, she filed for divorce and married liberal thinker Carlos Rangel.

 She created the TV political talk show titled Buenos días, airing on Venevisión.
 She produced and conducted Sólo con Sofía and La Venezuela Posible, a radio show.
 She held positions within El Nacional, El Universal, Últimas Noticias and Diario 2001.
 She published a collection of her articles in 1971, titled Yo la intransigente (I, the Intransigent One).